-Two main moments of coordination and collaboration between control functions are envisaged:
+Four main moments of coordination and collaboration between control functions are envisaged:

-- a) When planning their annual activities, Poste Italiane and BancoPosta Ring-fenced Capital's corporate control functions present the corporate bodies with an annual programme of the control-related activities that they intend to undertake.
-Corporate control functions hold preliminary coordination meetings when planning their activities to ensure adequate oversight of the main corporate risks and, where possible, work in synergy to identify and effectively manage areas of overlap, avoid redundancy and prevent diseconomies; - b) On a regular (usually quarterly) basis, Poste Italiane and BancoPosta Ring-fenced Capital's corporate functions envisage areas of coordination in the exchange of information on the outcomes of their activities and evaluations, focused on shortcomings in the Internal Control and Risk Management System.
-Sharing information about suggested remedial actions makes it possible to avoid redundancies and inefficiencies while creating synergies and caters to emerging needs by better calibrating control-related efforts.
+- a.
+When planning their annual activities, Poste Italiane and BancoPosta Ring-fenced Capital's corporate control functions present the corporate bodies with an annual programme of the control-related activities that they intend to undertake.
+Corporate control functions hold preliminary coordination meetings when planning their activities to ensure adequate oversight of the main corporate risks and, where possible, work in synergy to identify and effectively manage areas of overlap, avoid redundancy and prevent diseconomies; - b.
+On a regular (usually quarterly) basis, Poste Italiane and BancoPosta Ring-fenced Capital's corporate functions envisage areas of coordination in the exchange of information on the outcomes of their activities and evaluations, focused on shortcomings in the Internal Control and Risk Management System.
+Sharing information about suggested remedial actions makes it possible to avoid redundancies and inefficiencies while creating synergies and caters to emerging needs by better calibrating control-related efforts; - c. periodically, on a quarterly basis, the competent department coordinates with other risk specialists regarding the monitoring of risk indicators and the measures to confront Top Risks, including risks relating to occupational health and safety, cybersecurity, human rights and the environment.
+The results of these activities are then outlined in the quarterly integrated risk monitoring reports, presented to top management and the Control and Risk Committee; - d. in the annual reporting phase, through the consolidation of the contributions made by the various control functions in a Risk and Compliance Report, presented to corporate bodies and senior management, providing a synthetic and integrated overview of initiatives promoted and/or introduced during the year to mitigate the various types of risk, including those relating to occupational health and safety, cybersecurity, human rights and the environment, and to guarantee the implementation of suitable controls, tools and organisational structures aimed at the continuous strengthening of the Internal Control and Risk Management System.